David was born in 1970 and educated at Bassaleg Comprehensive School in Newport, South Wales.

 In January 2012, the Prime Minister announced David's appointment as a representativeof the UK delegation to the Parliamentary Assembly of the Council of Europe.

-A keen sportsman, he has fought in several charity boxing matches as 'The Tory Tornado' and in February 2011, he was unveiled as the next president of the Welsh Amateur Boxing Assocition.
+A keen sportsman, he has fought in several charity boxing matches as 'The Tory Tornado' and is a former President of the Welsh Amateur Boxing Association.
 A one time fanatical surfer, he can also still be found at Rest Bay in Porthcawl or Llantwit Major although he admits that family commitments have restricted the opportunities to get into the water!

 David married his long term Hungarian girlfriend Aliz in October 2003.
 They live in Monmouth with their three children.